On this page

 - Switch all characters to lower case

-- Remove punctuation within words (eg apostrophes)
+- Remove punctuation within words, for example, apostrophes

 - Manage punctuation between words